 Parents are asked to provide information about the child’s developmental history, including the pregnancy and birth, and medical history.
-One-on-one diagnostic play sessions and evidence-based measurement tools (such as the Bayley Scales of Infant and Toddler Development and the Mullen Scales of Early Learning) are used to gather data about the child’s mastery of language, motor skills and cognitive, social and emotional development.
+One-on-one diagnostic play sessions and evidence-based measurement tools are used to gather data about the child’s mastery of language, motor skills and cognitive, social and emotional development.
 That information, combined with insights gathered from close observations of the child, leads to a final report, which is shared with the parents at a feedback session.

 “We spend a lot of time trying to get to know the same child the parent sees at home.
 We talk to the child and parent together, we try to meet the siblings, and we collect information from other places a child goes, such as school and daycare," says Christiana Mills, MSW, LCSW, program coordinator of the Child Study Center’s Outpatient Clinical Services.
 "We work hard to understand what the parent is seeing and we think through how what they see and what we see come together.”

 The evaluation concludes with a feedback session, during which the findings and recommendations are shared with the parents.